sevans045/RenX-Serverlist-API/README.md

 # RenX-Serverlist-API

-An API for accessing info about Renegade X server info
+An API for accessing info about Renegade X

 ## Endpoints